 The main financial performance indicator is the level of reserves held at the Balance Sheet date.
-In particular, the management of spending against General Annual Grant (GAG) requires special attention - the amount of carry forward is restricted to 12%.
-In period under review, £12,871 was carried forward representing 0.3% of GAG.
+In particular, the management of spending against General Annual Grant (GAG) requires special attention-the amount of carry forward is restricted to 12%.
+In period under review, £145,959 was carried forward representing 3% of GAG.

 As funding is based on pupil numbers this is also a key performance indicator.
-Pupil numbers for 2016 remain buoyant with the Academy operating at capacity.
+Pupil numbers for 2017 remain buoyant with the Academy operating at capacity.
 Student numbers across the town continue to increase which are likely to lead to an increase in over subscription.

-The school awaits commencement of major building or refurbishment works as part of ir successful bid for funding under the Priority Schools Building Programme.
+The school awaits commencement of major building or refurbishment works as part of a successful bid for funding under the Priority Schools Building Programme.
+It is anticipated that building will commence in the Summer of 2018 with a planned occupation of September 2019.